5 Rules for How To Make Social Media Benefit Your Career.

 So, the platforms that you should first think of joining as a professional are (in the order of the most to the least relevant):

-Furthermore, it is important to skillfully present yourself on LinkedIn and describe yourself in a way that nobilitates you.
+Furthermore, it is important to describe yourself on LinkedIn in a way that ennobles you.
 For instance, if you are just starting a business, it is better to name yourself “business developer” rather than “business newbie.”

 This sounds logic and natural, and yet, many professionals downgrade themselves on LinkedIn using meaningless, casual, or outdated professional labels.

 How to network specifically on LinkedIn and accelerate your career development?
-For more practical advice, please check our article “Top 11 Rules For Effective Networking on LinkedIn” and two interesting courses:
+For more practical advice, please check our article “Top 11 Rules For Effective Networking on LinkedIn.”

 Despite the platform slowly dying due to its dysfunctional, ad-based business model, it is still the biggest platform with 3 billion accounts (as compared to less than 1 billion accounts for LinkedIn).
 Therefore, Facebook is impossible to ignore.